loune/web-rendering-lambda/README.md

   - `headerTemplate` `<string>` - HTML template string for header.
   - `footerTemplate` `<string>` - HTML template string for footer.
 - `userAgent` `string` - User agent string to send.
+- `encoding` `string` - `raw` binary (default) or `base64` encoded output response.

+### Custom Fonts

+You can include custom fonts by creating a `fonts` folder in the project root, and copying custom fonts into that directory.
+Please note the custom fonts and the application files should not exceed the Lambda limit of 50 MB after compression.

 ### Examples